dagu-org/dagu/README.md

   exit:
     command: "echo finished"

-# Job steps
+# DAG steps
 steps:
   - name: step 1
     description: step 1 description
-    dir: ${HOME}/jobs
+    dir: ${HOME}/logs
     command: python some_batch_1.py $1
     mailOnError: false # do not send mail on error
     continueOn:
-      failed: true     # continue to the next step regardless the error of this job
+      failed: true     # continue to the next step regardless the error of this step
       skipped: true    # continue to the next step regardless the evaluation result of preconditions
     retryPolicy:
       limit: 2         # retry up to 2 times when the step failed